 WHAT WE DO

 Founded in March 2013, Youth Legal is a community resource providing services specificlly for young people in Wandworth.
 Youth Legal offers free legal advice at its office is based at Devas Club close to Clapham Common and Clapham Junction.
 Our legal advice line providing telephone advice to individuals and advisors, and Public Legal Education to young people and advice and support workers through training sessions and seminars.

 PRINCIPLE AREAS OF LEGAL WORK:

 DEBT AND MONEY ADVICE

-Youth Legal gives basic, non-specialist advice on welfare benefits issues relating to disability, employment support allowance, housing benefit and rights of residence in relation to our Housing and Community Care cases.
-If specialist advice is required, we will refer out
+Basic, non-specialist advice on welfare benefits issues relating to disability, employment support allowance, housing benefit and rights of residence in relation to our Housing and Community Care cases.
+If specialist advice is required, we refer out.

 MEET THE TEAM